Want to jump straight to the answer? The best knowledge base software for most people is Heroic KB or Helpjuice.

-They’ve virtually eliminated the need to print and ship physical copies of instruction manuals for products and services.
+Enter knowledge base software.
+This fairly new concept has eliminated the need for the archaic practice of printing and shipping physical copies of instruction manuals for products and services.

 The Top 8 Best Knowledge Base Software

-- ServiceNow — Best Knowledge Base Software For IT Service Management
+- ServiceNow — Best for IT service management

-- ProProfs Knowledge Base — Best Beginner-Friendly Knowledge Base Software
+- ProProfs Knowledge Base — Most beginner-friendly knowledge base software

-KnowAll is a bit unique compared to some of the other solutions on the market today.
+Heroic KB is unique compared to other solutions on the market today.
 It’s a WordPress theme that can easily be installed to add knowledge base functionality to any WordPress site.

-More than 25,000 sites rely on KnowAll to power their knowledge bases.
+More than 25,000 sites rely on Heroic KB to power their knowledge bases.

 If you run a WordPress site and want to control your knowledge base directly within your WP dashboard, this will be the best option for you.